|

 Detection (GCLAD) has proven to be a

-viable alternative to
+viable alternative to interferometric

-interferometric detection of ultrasound
+detection of ultrasound for noncontact

-materials.
-Unlike other laser-based
+inspection of materials.
+Unlike other

-detection techniques, GCLAD
+laser-based detection techniques, GCLAD

 operates independently of the optical